TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

-# Installing Nuke Deep Learning Plug-in
+# Installing Nuke Machine Learning Plug-in

-The Nuke Deep Learning (DL) installation can be divided into compiling the DLClient Nuke node and installing the DLServer using Docker.
+The Nuke Machine Learning (ML) installation can be divided into compiling the MLClient Nuke node and installing the MLServer using Docker.

 **Requirements:**
 - Linux with Nuke installed